 Main Article – Ionian Planetary Navies

-Many notable worlds in the Ionian League such as Oricos or Phonicia maintain private planetary navies and armies for self defense.
+Many notable worlds in the Ionian League such as Uskides or Phonicia maintain private planetary navies and armies for self defense.
 These forces are under the direct control of these member states and are partially autonomous of the Unified Ionian Military.
 By the time of the Second Uskidian Civil War, new laws passed by the Ionian government sought to reduce the size of these planetary forces in favor of the more centralized Unified Ionian Military.

 Main Article – Economy of the Ionian League

-The economic policy of the Ionian League centres around the distribution of licenses and permits given out to the private sector to harvest the natural resources and use the trade routes of the Ionian Cluster.
+Since the Reformation Period the economic policy of the Ionian League centres around the distribution of licenses and permits given out to the private sector to harvest the natural resources and use the trade routes of the Ionian Cluster.
 In return, the private corporations and industries pay tithe to the Ionian League.
-Along with this are certain agreements made between the powers of the Ionian Cluster, such as the Trillian Alliance the Ionian League’s client state.
-In return for protection, the Trillian Alliance holds an open border policy with the Ionian League and permits the establishment of resources gathering operations in return for 15% of the Ionian League’s gathered tithe.
+The Termini links located within the Kosean Belt that make up a significant part of the Ionian Trade Corridor play a major role in the stability of the Ionian League’s economy.